Florida A&M University: Florida A&M student activism during the Civil Rights Era

-In February of 1960, news spread to Tallahassee's CORE chapter about the Greensboro sit-ins and the group was encouraged to participate in their own as an act of solidarity.
+In February 1960, news spread to Tallahassee's CORE chapter about the Greensboro sit-ins and the group was encouraged to participate in their own as an act of solidarity.
 Eight Florida A&M students and two local high schoolers volunteered to participate in the group's first sit in at their local Woolworth lunch counter.
 After being refused service, students remained at the counter for two hours and did not leave until law enforcement arrived.
 The CORE chapter later agreed to return to Woolworth the following week with a larger, more well-trained group of students.
 Rather than letting protestors disperse like before, Tallahassee police arrested 11 out of the 17 protestors present on the grounds of "disturbing the peace."
 Among those arrested were the Due sisters along with 6 other Florida A&M students.
-Throughout February and March of 1960 numerous other planned sit-ins occurred in the Tallahassee area, with among the most notable taking place March 11th at both the McCrory and Woolworth lunch counters.
+Throughout February and March 1960 numerous other planned sit-ins occurred in the Tallahassee area, with among the most notable taking place March 11 at both the McCrory and Woolworth lunch counters.
 After the arrest of sit-in protestors from both locations, Patricia Stephens Due along with other CORE members gathered a group of 1,000 FAMU students to lead a protest in downtown Tallahassee, where police officers armed with tear gas awaited their arrival and arrested several more students.

 On March 17 the 11 original protestors arrested were found guilty on counts of "disturbing the peace" and "unlawful assembly," leading for them to either paying a $300 fine or serve a 60-day jail sentence for their crimes.
 Rather than pay the fines, the protestors decided to serve out their full sentence, making the 8 Florida A&M students some of the first sit-in protestors to accept a jail sentence over bail.

 In 1963, Florida A&M students demonstrated against segregation in the city.
-Throughout September 14-16, mass protests led to around 350 arrests, many of which were FAMU students.
+Throughout September 14–16, mass protests led to around 350 arrests, many of which were FAMU students.
 Major arrests occurred on September 14 following a protest on the segregated State Theater led by Patricia Stephens Due, with over 248 student arrests in one day on the ground of "willful trespass."
 Around 250 more student protestors arrived to the jail under the guidance of Reverend's C.K.
 Steele, E.G. Evans, and David Brooks to protest the arrest of their peers the night before along with the 16th Street Baptist Church bombing that occurred the same day, leading for the arrest of 100 more students.
 An overflow of the prison ensued, leading for parts of the Leon County Fairgrounds to be turned into temporary detainment facilities.